dmnfarrell/dmnfarrell.github.io/_posts/2020-04-28-mtb-rd-analysis.markdown

 X.apply(apply_rules,1)
 ```

 Note that this method is not quite complete as it doesn't properly handle the `RDoryx_wag22` deletion that identifies M.Orygis and the `pks15/1` region needs to be treated specially.
 Also the rules function needs to be completed.

+The up to date version of this code can be found [here](https://github.com/dmnfarrell/pathogenie/blob/master/pathogenie/rd_analysis.py)

 ## Links